krisk0/broadwell_multiplication/README.md

 *Q7*.
 Why do you generate C/assembler code instead of writing it directly?

 *A7*.
-Because it is a lot easier to write and examine
+Because it is a lot easier to write and read
 ```
 mulx 8(up), w3, w4
 ```